Fellowship (horse)

+Fellowship (友誼至上; foaled 21 October 2001) is a New Zealand-bred, Hong Kong–based Thoroughbred racehorse.

-In the season of 2005-2006, he won the Stewards' Cup (HKG1).
+In the season of 2005–2006, he won the Stewards' Cup (HKG1).
 In fact it was his second victory over that illustrious pair as they had also had to watch him go in the HKG2 Cathay Pacific International Mile Trial.
 He also is one of the nominees of Hong Kong Horse of the Year.